jsgoupil/relation-scaffolding/README.md

 relation-scaffolding
 ====================

-Relation dependencies in EntityFramework is common taks.
+Relation dependencies in EntityFramework is common task.
-This package will create a select box, or checkboxes depending if you have a One2One or One2Many relationship.
+This package will create a select box, or checkboxes depending if you have a Single or Multiple relationship.

 This package hooks up with MVC5.